NativeScript/developer-day-workshop/src/chapters/chapter7.md

 It's easy enough to create shared services and forked frontend code with this Seed, but soon enough you will need to integrate a plugin that can only be used on mobile.
 This integration must be shielded from the web, as it will break the web frontend if not done properly.
 Enter the wonderful world of [OpaqueTokens](http://blog.thoughtram.io/angular/2016/05/23/opaque-tokens-in-angular-2.html)!

-If, for example, you wanted to use a special Audio plugin in your NativeScript app, but didn't want that plugin to be exposed to the web view, you would inject a string token representing that token at runtime.
+If, for example, you wanted to use a special Audio plugin in your NativeScript app, but didn't want that plugin to be exposed to the web view, you would inject a string token representing that plugin at runtime.
 For the token to be available during the dependency injection process you setup providers for the token.

 Let's use a Loader plugin that will only be available for the mobile app.